-We are thrilled to welcome three new program staff who will steer our work in the U.S.
+We are thrilled to continue building out our program staff who steer our work in the U.S.

 “I cannot imagine a better-equipped, more thoughtful team to guide Nonviolent Peaceforce’s participation, training and protection efforts alongside community members in the U.S. rethinking and reimagining community safety and security,” expressed Marna Anderson, Director of USA.

-With our new team in place, and grounded in the strengths and needs of local community partners, NP is building relationships with community members, leaders, and organizations in the Minneapolis-St. Paul area to approach safety and security from a holistic perspective.
+With our team in place, and grounded in the strengths and needs of local community partners, NP is building relationships with community members, leaders, and organizations in the Minneapolis-St. Paul area and New York City, to approach safety and security from a holistic perspective.
 Our work is informed by understanding what communities need to feel safe and secure—to feel affirmed and a sense of belonging— which includes and goes beyond physical safety.